bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 ##     0     1
 ## 40000   400
 ```
 We see from this individual's data frame that we have the columns: status, strata, dist.dev, forest, shrub, step.
 The column `status` is our response variable.
 A **1** indicates an animal location (used point) and a **0** indicates a potentially used location (available point).
 Each used location is paired with 100 available locations and are matched by the strata number (column `strata`).
 Each 1 and 0 have corresponding spatial variables, which we have called `dist.dev`, `forest`, and `shrub`.
 Each covariate has been standardized to have a mean of 0 and standard deviation of 1 (also called Normalizing).
-Note that we have a large available available sample matched with each used location.
+Note that we have a large available sample matched with each used location.
 This is correct.
 We need a large available sample (the 0's) for each used location to approximate the true underlying spatio-temporal habitat selection model (specified via a weighted distribution; see Equation 1 of [Michelot et al. 2024](https://doi.org/10.1111/2041-210X.14248)).

 Let's look at one individual's tracks on top of the true HSF.